fltk/fltk/README.MSWindows.txt

     1. Get the current Cygwin toolset.

        This can either produce executables that do or do not rely on the Cygwin DLL (check licensing) at your choice.

     2. Get the latest MinGW toolset.
 It is recommended that you also get the MSYS shell and the msysDTK developer toolset.

        This will only produce normal Windows native executables without any Unix or POSIX compatibility layer.

     See the links section below for more information.

-Either option can generate windows-native executables and option 1 can provide a Unix-like POSIX portability layer that is reliant on a GPLed library.
+Either option can generate Windows native executables and option 1 can provide a Unix-like POSIX portability layer that is reliant on a GPLed library.

 See the later sections for detailed information about using one of these configurations.